jacoblapworth/akahu-sdk-swift/src/react/button.md

 	</div>
 ```

-Icon buttons are supported by the `icon`, `icon-inverted`, `icon-large` and `icon-inverted-large` variants.
+Icon buttons are supported by the `icon` and `icon-inverted` variants.

 When placing `XUIIcon` alone in a button, ensure accessibility by adding a `title` prop on the `XUIIcon`, or a `title` and `aria-label` on the button itself.

-If you add the `xui-button-icon-large` class to the button, it will be given a larger touch target.
+If you use these together with the `size` prop, the icon button size classes will be applied.

 ```jsx
 	const ExampleContainer = require('./docs/ExampleContainer').default;